kinlane/hack-weekends-guide/README.md

 There are many event calendars users will use to discover new events in their local areas.
 These represent a few of the top ways to market your event via event calendars.

 Make sure and look for local event sites in your hackathons area.

+## Printing

+You will have printing needs.

+## Merchandise

+You will need swag and merchandise.

+* T-Shirts
+* Stickers

+## Food Considerations

+### Dietary requirements
+Not everyone in the technical community is hypercarnivorous.
+Be sure to check with your attendees for dietary requirements: food allergies, vegetarians, vegans and people with dietary restrictions.
+Make provisions to ensure they are provided for equally.
+If you’re on a budget, prioritise allergies and vegan alternatives; the vegan alternative will satisfy most non-allergy based requirements.

+### Breakfast
+If your event starts before 11am you should provide breakfast to attendees, either continental or cooked.

+### Lunch
+You should provide a lunch for each day of the event, this should consist at least of sandwiches (or suitable alternatives for gluten intolerant folk).

+### Dinner
+If your event runs later than 6pm or overnight you should provide attendees with a proper evening meal, not sandwiches or snacks (and not everybody likes/eats pizza).

+### Overnight
+If your event runs through the night, you should arrange for food to be available throughout the night, either by periodically refreshing it or supplying something that can still be eaten after it has gone cold.

+### Drinks
+A selection of coffee, green and black tea (plus milks, sugars), energy drinks, caffeinated and non-caffeinated soft drinks, juices and water should be freely available to attendees throughout the event.

+### Snacks
+Chocolate, sweets, biscuits, fruit, crisps, etc. should be freely available to attendees throughout the event.
+Try to ensure there are healthy options too.

+### Alcohol
+Should be served as if you are the owner of your local bar because, in fact, you are.
+Check licensing rules with the venue, including where and when alcohol can be served and consumed and what time you need to stop serving.
+If you have underage attendees, make sure they’re not served alcohol.
+Penalties for failing to do this could range from a fine to imprisonment for the person providing alcohol and loss of licence for the venue.

 # Execution
 ## Setting Up